 Students of public relations can apply for an internship with our communications and press team, where they can assist in writing communication materials and be involved in the planning of public events.
 Students in the fields of public administration or public management from Germany are eligible to apply for an internship in the administration of the GHI.
 These interns will have the chance to gain experience in different fields, such as finances and auditing, human resources (including related legal issues).
 Ideally, all candidates should have prior experience in the respective fields.

 Applications should include a cover letter, a CV, a letter of recommendation from a professor or academic advisor, and copies of university degrees/transcripts.
 Applicants may write in either English or German; we recommend that they use the language in which they are most proficient.
 Please send applications electronically in one (1) PDF file via email to firstname.lastname@example.org.
 The letter of recommendation should be sent directly by your academic advisor or professor.
-For further information please contact Casey Sutcliffe (email@example.com).
+For further information please contact Markus Borchertmeyer (email@example.com).

-Interns receive a stipend (€300/month) from the GHI.
-The GHI also covers the cost of applying for the J-1 visa.
-Interns who are registered students at a German university can also apply for an additional grant from the German Academic Exchange Service (DAAD).
-For more information on the DAAD special program "Max Weber Stiftung," please contact Referat 514 (Internationaler Praktikantenaustausch), DAAD Bonn, Tel. +49 (0) 228 882 265, or visit their website at:
+All interns receive a monthly stipend of €520 from the GHI.
+The institute also covers the cost of applying for the J-1 visa.
+On-site interns who are registered students at a German university can also apply for an additional grant from the German Academic Exchange Service (DAAD).
+We also recommend that future interns ask their home institutions for potential internal scholarships as well as Erasmus+ grants.
+For more information on the DAAD special program "Max Weber Stiftung," please contact Referat 514 (Internationaler Praktikantenaustausch), DAAD Bonn, Tel. +49 (0) 228 882 255, or visit their website at: